 In December 1997, the Air Navigation Commission (ANC), while conducting the final review of draft ATN SARPs, noted that actual implementation and operational experience was yet to be gained by the international civil aviation community.
-In this regard, the ANC agreed that the detailed part of ATN SARPs should be published as an ICAO manual, while retaining its SARPs-style language.
+In this regard, the ANC agreed that the detailed part of ATN SARPs should be published as an ICAO manual (to be updated annually, if necessary), while retaining its SARPs-style language.
 The ANC will review the status of the document, in its entirety or in parts, after sufficient implementation and operational experience has been gained and the requirements for further standardization, in the interests of safety, regularity and efficiency of international civil aviation have been better ascertained.